Applying for Aid

 - Prepare for the Free Application for Federal Student Aid (FAFSA): Here are the steps you should take and documents you should gather in preparation for completing the FAFSA.

 - Complete the Free Application for Federal Student Aid (FAFSA): The FAFSA must be completed every academic year a student is interested in federal financial aid.
-Please note some state and scholarship programs require the student have a valid FAFSA on file each year.
+Please note some state aid and scholarship programs require the student have a valid FAFSA on file each year.
 The priority deadline to file is March 1 for the upcoming academic year.
-However, the FAFSA can be completed after March 1 for consideration for some federal grant and loans.
+However, the FAFSA can be completed after March 1 for consideration for some federal grants and loans.

 - Pursue scholarships: Incoming freshmen, transfer, and international students are automatically reviewed for institutional scholarships based documents provided to the Office of Admissions (transcripts, test scores, etc).
 However, new and continuing students should also continue to seek additional scholarships: